Firearms regulation in the United Kingdom: 1600–1714

 In 1603, in response to the low number of prosecutions for illegal hunting, the Game Act 1603 (1 Jas.
 1. c.
 27) (Note: This is the citation in The Statutes of the Realm) made it an offence for anyone to shoot, spoil or destroy with any gun, crossbow, stone bow or longbow any of a long list of game birds including pheasant, partridge, heron, mallard, teal, wigeon, and grouse, offenders to be sentenced to three months in the common gaol or pay a fine of twenty shillings for each bird.
 A specific exception was made that any person who kept hawks may shoot with a hand gun or "birding piece," crows, chough, rooks, doves, jays and other small birds for feeding hawks, but that shooting must not occur within six hundred paces of any heronry or one hundred paces of any pigeon house.

-In 1660, on disbanding the army after the Civil War and the restoration of the monarchy, the Disbanding of the Army Act 1660 (12 Car II c.
+In 1660, on disbanding the army after the Civil War and the restoration of the monarchy, the Disbanding of the Army Act 1660 (12 Cha.
+2. c.
 15) stipulated that all horse and foot soldiers should "deliver up their Armes" except swords, and that no soldier shall, "ride or travell with any fire armes upon paine of losing his said Armes and of imprisonment dureing his Majestyes pleasure."

 The Militia Act 1662 (14 Cha.
 2. c.
 3), entitled An Act for ordering the Forces in the several Counties of this Kingdom, passed shortly after the Restoration, enabled and authorised, by warrant, local government personnel to search for and seize all arms in the custody or possession of any person or persons whom the government judged dangerous to the peace of the kingdom.
 It prohibited the search of rural houses during the night hours.
 It made it lawful in case of resistance to enter by force.
 Furthermore, it allowed for the restoration of seized arms.

-Additionally, the Act authorised recruitment into the militia of men with an income of £100 per year or more.
+Additionally, the act authorised recruitment into the militia of men with an income of £100 per year or more.
 Foot soldiers in the militia were authorised to be armed with a musket "the Barrell whereof is not to be under three Foot (91 cm) in length and the Gage of the Bore to be for twelve Bulletts to the pound," and they should bring with them to each muster half a pound (225 g) of gunpowder.
 Horse soldiers were authorised to be armed with "a Sword and a case of Pistolls the Barrells whereof are not to be under fourteen inches (35 cm) in length," and should bring with them a quarter pound (115 g) of powder.